I506dk/ADACCT/README.md

 **Download from Github**

-Click the download as zip button at the top right or click [HERE](https://github.com/I506dk/ADACCT/archive/refs/heads/main.zip).
+Click the download as zip button at the top right or click [HERE](https://github.com/I506dk/ADACCT/archive/refs/heads/main.zip) to download the repository.

 Or instead of downloading the compressed source, you may instead want to clone the GitHub repository:
 ```